luminaxster/swe432-heroku-react/README.md

 ### Troubleshooting

 #### GitHub integration unavailable
 Heroku and Github can be integrated to automatically deploy your app (above).
 However, an `Unauthorized` error notification may show up in the dashboard.
-This issue have been [reported]((https://status.heroku.com/incidents/2413)) by Heroku (Thanks! anonyomous student from the spring 2022 class).
+This issue has been [reported](https://status.heroku.com/incidents/2413) by Heroku (Thanks! anonyomous student from the spring 2022 class).

 The solution is to use Heroku's Git service instead of GitHub's: